 505 West Dunlap Avenue, Suite H

 You haven't really lived until you've eaten a Mexican raspado, which is kind of like a regular shaved ice on steroids.
-You'll find excellent raspados at this small, north-central Phoenix restaurant and sweets shop.
+You'll find excellent raspados at Antojitos Mi Pueblo, a small, north-central Phoenix restaurant and sweets shop.
 The selection of fruity flavors is extensive, ranging from standards like tamarindo, strawberry, and coconut to salty-sweet blends.
 The raspados are topped with big chunks of fresh fruit, along with garnishes like shredded coconut and sweetened condensed milk.